statisticsnorway/rawdata-client-provider-gcs/README.md

 # rawdata-client-provider-gcs
 Rawdata provider for Google Cloud Storage.

+Rawdata topics are organized such that each topic has a separate folder of Avro files in GCS.
+All files in the topic folder are part of the stream, and each file is named using the timestamp and position of the first message in the file, and the total message count.
+The files have path according to the pattern: `/<topic-name>/<timestamp>_<count>_<position>.avro`

 Producers will keep a local Avro file to buffer all published messages.
 When producer is closed, or a time or size limit is reached, the local Avro file is uploaded to GCS into the configured